rezahdev/SurviveMars/README.md

 ## Welcome to SurviveMars
-SurviveMars in a FPS survival type built on unity with C#.
-This is a fun little game that I developed on top of a guided project to revisit the Unity game engine functionalities.
-The game attempts to create a Mars-like environment while challenging the player to survive from Aliens/Zombies. :joy:
+SurviveMars is a 3D desktop compatible FPS survival type game built on Unity with C#.
+I developed this game on top of a guided project to revisit the Unity game engine functionalities.
+The game attempts to create a Mars-like environment while challenging the player to survive from Alien/Zombie attack. :video_game:

 ## License
-It does not have any License but contains some free third-party assets and some code snippets that you can check in the credit.txt file.
+No license but it contains some free third-party assets and might have some unchanged code from various tutorials that you can check in the Credits.txt file for reference.

 ## How to Play
-Clone, build, and try surviving in Mars.
+You can clone and try the project.

 ## Future Improvement
- - Ammunation limit should be specified for each weapon.
+ - Ammo limit should be specified for each weapon.
  - Some kind of stamina booster or food hidden throughout the map to be collected for points, stamina, or survival.

 ## Brief Demo of the Game